TakeLab/podium/docs/source/advanced.rst

   >>> train, test = IMDB.get_dataset_splits(fields=fields)

-And re-running the code, we obtain the following:
+And re-running the code, we obtain the following, still significant improvement:

 .. code-block:: python

   For Iterator, padding = 13569936 out of 19414616 = 69.89546432440385%
   For BucketIterator, padding = 259800 out of 6104480 = 4.255890755641758%

+Generally, using bucketing when iterating over your NLP dataset is preferred and will save you quite a bit of processing time.